MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-what-is-desktop.md

 * Transform and clean that data, to create a data model
 * Create visuals, such as charts or graphs, that provide visual representations of the data
 * Create reports that are collections of visuals, on one or more report pages
-* Share reports with others using the Power BI service
+* Share reports with others by using the Power BI service

 People most often responsible for such tasks are often considered *data analysts* (sometimes referred to as *analysts*) or business intelligence professionals (often referred to as *report creators*).
 However, many people who don't consider themselves an analyst or a report creator use Power BI Desktop to create compelling reports, or to pull data from various sources and build data models, which they can share with their coworkers and organizations.